IniasP/youtube-dl/README.md

 # In this fork

+This fork adds:

-This fork adds an extractor for recording lectures from a https://livestream.kuleuven.be/ stream.
+- An extractor for recording lectures from a https://livestream.kuleuven.be/ stream.
+- The `ffmpeg-out-override` option to specify `ffmpeg` output arguments.
+This facilitates immediate transcoding/compression.

 # youtube-dl